 In EYFS, children take home a reading book when we feel they are ready.
 We encourage children to read at home with a parent or carer and record this in the reading record book.
-In addition to this the children are given phonic sound flashcards each week once they have learnt some new sounds.
+The children will be set weekly real life maths challenges to complete at home.
+In addition, comprehension, phonics and handwriting activities will be sent home on a Thursday, to be returned the following Tuesday.